anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <a name="4.1.3"></a>
 ### 4.1.3 Exposed Infrastructure Performance Measurements
-The intent of the following PMs is to be available for and well known to wokloads.
+The intent of the following PMs is to be available for and well known to workloads.

 <a name="4.1.3.1"></a>
 #### 4.1.3.1 Exposed Performance Measurements